1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 This exercise didn’t just give me answers to my questions, but pointed towards a better, more authentic way of life.

-Being an engineer, maybe I could describe the feeling as the entropy in my head subsiding and a new life-like growth taking its place. [ Keep that image in your mind.
-We will be talking about entropy and life a lot in this book. ]
+Being an engineer, maybe I could describe the feeling as the entropy in my head subsiding and a new life-like growth taking its place.
+(Keep that image in your mind.
+We will be talking about entropy and life a lot in this book.)

 The feeling was so nice that I felt I had to write it down and share it.
+What was merely a personal quest turned into a much larger and more formal project.

 Long story short, the end result is this book, "An Engineer’s Search for Meaning".

 As the meme at the beginning of the chapter says, I just had to write this book.
 I would have written it even if only for my own satisfaction.
-But by putting it out there, I am hoping it might appeal to others who think like me.
+But by putting it out there, I am hoping it will appeal to others who think like me.